Art gallery news

 Over the last month or so, I’ve been working on a series of new beach paintings and in particular a new oil painting titled, Skies over Lindisfarne.

-Skies over Lindisfarne uses brushmarks of contrasting colours - airy blues and violets work against soft pinks and browns.
+You can also see I've also chosen semi-abstract contrasting colours.
+With airy blues and violets working against soft pinks and browns.

 Skies over Lindisfarne oil painting is now showing in the gallery.